qfpl/applied-fp-course/README.md

 ```
 The normal cabal build commands should then work as expected.
 We do recommend
 using cabal sandboxes as they provide a contained Haskell environment for a
 given project.
-Easy to clean up and package versions won't clash with any other
+Easy to clean up, and package versions won't conflict with any other
 sandboxed project you may be working on.
 Hence their name.

 To use the Nix Shell: